 In Crawley this stage was reached in 1962, with the town a thriving community of about 60,000, and the original nine neighbourhoods already increased to ten.
 The assets of the development corporation were handed over to the Commission for the New Towns, an organisation which would maintain and run what the corporations has designed and built.
 Crawley, however, was still growing fast.
 In 1983 its boundaries were extended by 1,800 acres, stretching to the M23 in the east and the new Ifield West development in the west.

-Today with a population of around 100,000 and with proposals for a 14th neighbourhood to the north east of the town, Crawley is the largest inland town in West Sussex.
+Today with a population of around 100,000 and with building work started on Forge Wood, the town’s 14th neighbourhood, Crawley is the largest inland town in West Sussex.

 all enquiries 01293 438000